-3 See Alberini and Filippini (2011) for a review of this literature.
-Some have argued that a state's average price of electricity is exogenous because it is regulated (Paul, Myers, and Palmer 2009) or because the unregulated component is driven by national trends (Bernstein and Griffin 2005).
-However, electricity rates may be set based on the anticipated cost of electricity to suppliers, and that cost, in turn, may be based on anticipated demand.
+3See Alberini and Filippini (2011) for a review of this literature.
+Some have argued that a state's average price of electricity is exogenous because it is regulated (Paul et al., 2009) or because the unregulated component is driven by national trends (Bernstein and Griffin, 2005).
+However, electricity rates may be set based on the anticipated cost of electricity to suppliers and that cost, in turn, may be based on anticipated demand.
 Therefore, it is not possible to separate supply-side variation stemming from national changes in fuel prices from demand-side variation without explicitly constructing instruments, and we are not aware of any papers that employ instruments to estimate a longer-run price elasticity.

-4A growing literature investigates the impact of real-time pricing (e.g., Wolak 2011, Allcott 2011, Jessoe and Rapson 2014).
-The elasticity we identify here is fundamentally different from the elasticity estimated in the real-time pricing literature, which reflects intraday substitution patterns as well as any overall reductions in electricity consumption.
+4A growing literature investigates the impact of real-time pricing (e.g., Wolak, 2011; Allcott, 2011; Jessoe and Rapson, 2014).
+The elasticity we identify here is fundamentally different from the elasticity estimated in the real-time pricing literature, which reflects intra-day substitution patterns as well as any overall reductions in electricity consumption.

-5 Reiss and White (2005) estimates a same-month elasticity that they allow to vary seasonally and then reports the average annual value of these estimates.
+5Reiss and White (2005) estimate a same-month elasticity, which they allow to vary seasonally, and then report the average annual value of these estimates.